yangchenyun/yangchenyun.github.com/_posts/2011-12-31-annual-review.md

   I set travel the highest priority in the planning, but along the time, I found becoming a good developer and designer motivates me much more than travel.
 Near the end of year [Nancy from ScentLibrary][link_to_nancy_speech]{:target="_blank"} also asked me "Why are you travel?".
 It makes me powder my motivation underneath - exploration is just a process not a goal, so what is my ultimate goal of living?

-  This stunning question a clue I need to follow.
+  This stunning question provides a clue I need to follow.

 ###Physical Training and Habit

 ####Personal Management System
   The corner stone for all my growth is the time management system I invented by combining the methods of GTD, [Pomodoro][link_to_pomodoro]{:target="_blank"} and [Lyubishchev][link_to_Lyubishchev]{:target="_blank"}.
 I used GTD method to setup top-down goals and break them down to single tasks.
 Everyday I cleared my task stack one by one.
 At last, I recorded and audited my time spending to detect spaces for improvement.
 I edited the sheet created by [Chris@ANOC][link_to_aonc]{:target="_blank"} and I invented my own sheet for weekly and daily planning.
 You could find the whole toolkit [here][link_to_pms_sheet]{:target="_blank"}.